recrudesce/synthetic-data-kit-docker/README.md

 Clone the repo

+By default this creates QA Pairs.
+If you want to output Chain of Thought reasoning, edit `entrypoint.sh` and change `--type qa` to `--type cot`

 Run `docker build . -t synthetic-data-kit-docker:latest`

 Make a directory called `data` somewhere on your local disk, and run the following command